 Kasandra’s friends and family will undoubtedly look back over the past three months (at least) and say to themselves, “I should have noticed…” They will undoubtedly blame themselves for not seeing the truth, but it is not their fault that Kasandra is dead.
 It is her boyfriend’s fault.
 As the truth dawns on those who loved Kasandra, they may go through a personal hell of if only thoughts.
 Let’s keep them in our prayers.

 Coincidentally, also on Saturday, I asked my Facebook friends to brainstorm signs of abuse from the outside looking in.
-How might you know if your friend or family member was being abused?
+How might you know if your friend was being abused?
 They came up with very insightful tells, and I want to share them with you.

 Keep in mind that these signs of abuse occur not only after beginning a new relationship, but also when a relationship moves to a different level.
 Pay attention to the signs very closely if your friend’s relationship just changed in some way: engagement, marriage, pregnancy/child, moving in together, or any other change that shows the relationship is becoming more serious.